KianoJ/WSL-as-development-environnement/README.md

 I'm using Ubuntu as WSL distribution for multiples reasons :
 - first to work with WSL;
 - officially supporter by Windows;
-- used to this distro;
+- used to this distribution;

 You have different method to install Ubuntu.
 I'll use `winget`.
 Open Terminal without admin permission and enter :